 The postal ID fee is PHP 504 (inclusive of delivery fee and 12% VAT).
 For rush processing, the postal ID costs PHP 650.

 The postal ID is valid for three years for Filipinos and foreign residents with Special Retiree’s Resident Visa (SRRV).
-On the other hand, the ID is valid for only one year for the rest of foreigners in the Philippines.
+On the other hand, the ID will expire after one year for the rest of foreigners in the Philippines.

 If your digitized postal ID is already expired, lost, or damaged, you can apply for a renewal or replacement at any post office in the Philippines.
 Simply surrender your expired, expiring, or damaged card, submit two copies of accomplished postal ID application form, and pay the PHP 504 postal ID renewal fee.